 LEADOFF: Based on Mike Scioscia's proclivities, this spot is Erick Aybar's to lose.
 Peter Bourjos would be the most exciting candidate here.
 Mike Trout will likely start the season in AAA but he seems a natural here as well.
 Trout and Bourjos are excellent baserunners and good for double-figure infield single and bunt base-hit totals year in and year out.
 Last year i wanted badly to see Bobby Abreu in this spot considering his on-base skills and his intelligent baserunning.
 This season I don't know that I really want to see "Booby" at all.
 And yet, Scioscia has misguidedly seen Aybar as a table-setter for too long to expect our manager not to hand this slot to our SS on a silver platter.

 BATTING SECOND: I believe Howie Kendrick gave the Angels a substantial hometown discount in his recently completed four year contract extension for one reason.
-The chance to bat ahead of will give Howie many more of the fat fastball pitches he has been dreaming about, pitches that will be required for him to ever remove the "Future" adjective of "Batting Champion" that has been A-PRIORI applied to him.
+The chance to bat ahead of The Albert will give Howie many more of the fat fastball pitches he has been dreaming about, pitches that will be required for him to ever remove the "Future" adjective of "Batting Champion" that has been A-PRIORI applied to him.

 BATTING THIRD: Albert Pujols batting third will yield the greatest offensive player of his generation at least two dozen more Plate Appearances if not more.
 You want your best hitter up the most number of times with the most chances to score runs - this correlates to batting Albert third, not fourth, despite Pujols' legendary power.